AlphaTechsx/PixelPilot/README.md

 ### 🚀 Hybrid Planning & Execution
 - **Turbo Mode (Enabled by Default)**: Optimizes planning by batching multiple stable actions into a single execution sequence.
-- **Blind Mode**: The agent can plan and act without screenshots (using OS skills and hotkeys) when visual context is not required, automatically switching back to vision when needed.
+- **Blind Mode**: The agent can plan and act without screenshots (using OS skills and hotkeys) when visual context is not required.
+- **Interactive-First Planning**: Every task starts with a "Blind Step 1" to intelligently decide on the workspace (User vs Agent) before triggering vision.
+- **Task Verification & Deferred Replies**: Performs optional screen analysis to confirm success.
+Replies are buffered and only displayed after verification is complete.

 ### 👁️ Advanced Vision System
 - **Lazy Vision Pipeline**: Implements a tiered approach—tries lightweight local OCR (EasyOCR + OpenCV) (default) first and **Gemini Robotics-ER** for complex semantic understanding or unknown icons.
 - **Incremental Screenshots**: Only captures and analyzes new screenshots when the screen state has changed, significantly reducing API latency.
-- **Dynamic Resolution**: Automatically requests high-resolution media from the brain when magnification is active or confidence is low.
-- **Magnification & Reference Sheets**: Zoom into dense UI regions and use visual coordinate reference sheets to solve small-element ambiguity.

 ### 🖥️ Desktop Orchestration
-- **Agent Desktop (Isolated Workspaces)**: Create and switch between the live `user` desktop and an isolated `agent` desktop for background tasks.
+- **Agent Desktop (Isolated Workspaces)**: Seamlessly switch between the live `user` desktop and an isolated `agent` desktop.
+- **Situational Logic**: Automatically favors the Agent Desktop for generic web tasks (browsing, research, Gmail, CLI) while reserving the User Desktop for local file interaction.
-- **Sidecar Preview**: A high-performance, read-only live preview (supporting up to 30 FPS) of the Agent Desktop attached to the main UI.
+- **Sidecar Preview**: A high-performance, live preview of the Agent Desktop.

 ### 🛡️ System Integration & Security
 - **UAC / Secure Desktop Support**: A dedicated SYSTEM service (UAC Orchestrator) allows the agent to see and interact with Secure Desktop prompts.